Sleep tracking

 -

-Try different frequency from the drop down menu list.
+Try a different frequency from the drop-down menu list.

 -

-When you find the least affected frequency, you could try lowering the volume a bit (the sliding bar).
-But keep it as high as possible to maintain reliable results.
+When you find the least affected frequency, you can try lowering the volume a bit (the slider).
+But keep it as high as possible to get reliable results.

 If the volume needs to be adjusted, always confirm that sonar is still working - ideally after you change settings, try to sit calm in font of the test for few seconds and than move slightly - do you see a spike? |